Around the Nature Center...

 Canoe & Kayak Launch

 Located alongside the Treetop Pond dock, this launch provides a stable platform from which to put a canoe or kayak into the water.
 The ponds are all interconnected and are wonderful to paddle.
-Reminder that launching a watercraft from Seven Ponds is a privilege extended only to our members.
+Reminder that launching a watercraft from Seven Ponds is a privilege extended only to our members, and that fishing is not permitted.
 If you'd like to launch your canoe or kayak, become a member today!

 These gardens are located in front of the Interpretive Building, and display numerous native trees and shrubs, demonstrating that you can landscape your own yard using native plant species.
 Most of these plants produce berries which are utilized by birds as a key food source.